Compromise being sought for food truck festival Wood River

 There’s a food fight of sorts underway in Wood River.

-After Matt and Amy Herrin, co-owners of C&B Bagels on Ferguson Avenue sought alternatives to closing the street in front of their shop during peak business hours, the Wood River Enrichment Network abruptly cancelled its annual Food Truck Festival set for October.
+According to Matt and Amy Herrin, co-owners of C&B Bagels on Ferguson Avenue, after they sought alternatives to closing the street in front of their shop during peak business hours, the Wood River Enrichment Network abruptly cancelled its annual Food Truck Festival set for October.

 Almost immediately, social media erupted with information, misinformation, accusations and calls for a boycott of C & B Bagels.